rustymemristor/VSD-SOC-Design/README.md

 Closer look at the floorplan.

 ![](Screenshots/Lab2/Screenshot_20240713_164038.png)
 Trying to change the metal layers for horizontal and vertical IO.
+Done by varying the config.tcl.
+(Spaces were added between set and : in later runs)

 ![](Screenshots/Lab2/Screenshot_20240713_164353.png)
-Flow failed due to incorrect env variable (documentation shows deprecated) Default is now layer 3 and 4 acoording to documents.
+Flow failed due to incorrect env variable (documentation shows deprecated) Default is now layer 3 and 4 according to documents.
+Also called VLAYER and HLAYER now.

 ![](Screenshots/Lab2/Screenshot_20240713_170544.png)
 Running placement.